NUMC needs major overhaul to stay afloat, consultants say

 But only two of the options are "potentially sustainable," according to the report.

-Under both, officials would eliminate emergency room and medical/surgical inpatient service, sell the nursing home and cut the NuHealth workforce to between 290 to 310 staff members.
+Under both, officials would eliminate emergency room and medical/surgical inpatient service, sell the nursing home and cut the NuHealth workforce to between 290 and 310 staff members.

 Under the first option, NUMC would gain state approval to operate as a behavioral health hospital emphasizing psychiatric and substance abuse treatment.